w3f/polkadot-wiki/docs/learn-accounts.md

 amount minus any `misc_frozen` funds.
 However, if the funds are to be used to pay transaction fees than the usable amount would be the "free" funds minus any funds that are `fee_frozen`.

-The "total" balance of the account is considered the amount of "free" funds in the account subtracted by any funds that are "reserved."
+The **total** balance of the account is considered to be the sum of `free` and `reserved` funds in the account.
 Reserved funds are held due to on-chain requirements and can usually be freed by making some on-chain action.
 For example, the "Identity" pallet reserves funds while an on-chain identity is registered, but by clearing the identity you can unreserve the funds and make them free again.